 - more thirsty than usual

-You might also experience the following possible symptoms:
+You might also experience any of the following:

 It can be very difficult for a doctor to diagnose parathyroid cancer.
 This is usually because it’s hard to tell the rare cancerous parathyroid tumors apart from the much more common benign parathyroid tumors.

-If your doctor suspects you might have this condition, he or she will often start the diagnostic process by feeling your neck.
-According to City of Hope (a California-based cancer treatment center), cancerous parathyroid tumors can be felt over 30 percent of the time (City of Hope).
+If your doctor suspects you might have this condition, the first thing they might do is feel your neck.
+According to City of Hope (a California-based cancer treatment center), cancerous parathyroid tumors can be felt over 30 percent of the time.

 Your doctor will also perform several blood tests.
-Because a tumor causes your glands to release too much PTH, he or she will check the amount of PTH in your blood.
+Since a tumor causes your glands to release too much PTH, your doctor will want to check the amount of PTH in your blood.
 High levels of PTH cause your blood calcium level to rise, so your doctor will also check your blood calcium levels.

-If your doctor does these tests and still suspects parathyroid cancer, he or she will perform imaging tests.
+After these tests, if your doctor still suspects parathyroid cancer, they'll perform imaging tests.
 Possible tests include:

 - angiogram (X-ray with special contrast dye)

-- sestamibi/SPECT scan (a scan that uses the protein sestamibi and a radioactive material to locate abnormalities of the parathyroid gland).
-SPECT stands for “single proton emission computerized tomography.”
+- sestamibi/SPECT (single proton emission computerized tomography) scan: uses the protein sestamibi and a radioactive material to find abnormalities of the parathyroid gland)

-Treatment for parathyroid cancer usually involves two aspects: getting rid of the cancer and treating the high levels of calcium in your blood.
+Treating parathyroid cancer usually involves two steps: getting rid of the cancer and treating the high levels of calcium in your blood.

-You will generally need surgery to get rid of the tumor.
-This might be the case even if your doctor is not sure whether the tumor is cancerous or benign.
+You’ll generally need surgery to get rid of the tumor.
+Even if your doctor isn’t sure whether the tumor is cancerous, they still may want to remove it.

 In some cases, your doctor might not be able to tell which of your parathyroid glands has the tumor.
-If that is the case, your surgeon will need to check all your glands during the procedure to find the cancerous one.
+In that case, your surgeon will need to check all your glands during the procedure to find the cancerous one.

 Treating the high blood calcium levels usually involves medications.
 In some cases, you might need intravenous fluids.

-Parathyroid cancer may metastasize to your lungs, bones, or other parts of your body.
-Even if the cancer does not metastasize, and the surgeon removes the entire tumor, the cancer may eventually come back.
+Parathyroid cancer may metastasize (spread) to your lungs, bones, or other parts of your body.
+Even if the cancer doesn’t metastasize, and the surgeon removes the entire tumor, the cancer may eventually come back.